sensethenlove/loop-backwards/README.md

 ### 🙏 Description
-Loop an array backwards, calback provides the current item & a splice function that removes elements from DOM if splice is called on a DOM element and/or removes item from array if item is not a DOM element
+Loop an array backwards!
+Give loopBackwards() an array and a callback.
+On each iteration calback provides the current item, a splice function, and the current index.
+If the splice function is called the item is removed from the array.
+If the splice function is called & the current item is a DOM element the item is removed from the array & the item is removed from the DOM

 ### ☯️ Install
 ```bash